autoplot/documentation/javadoc/org/das2/event/BoxSelectorMouseModule.md

-# org.das2.event.BoxSelectorMouseModuleGeneral purpose mouse module for getting data point selections.
-The client
+# org.das2.event.BoxSelectorMouseModule

- provides the DragRenderer, generally a vertical line, horizontal line or a crosshair.
+General purpose mouse module for getting data point selections.
+The client provides the DragRenderer, generally a vertical line, horizontal line or a crosshair.